-The 2017 Harken International event is certified Grade 3 for ISAF match race rankings.
+The 2019 Harken International event is certified Grade 3 for World Sailing match race rankings.
 The event will be sailed in the RPAYC's Elliott 7m fleet of performance keelboats with a crew of four/five.
-Racing will be conducted on the beautiful waterways of Pittwater on Sydney's Northern Beaches from the 22nd - 26th November 2017.
+Racing will be conducted on the beautiful waterways of Pittwater on Sydney's Northern Beaches from the 21 - 25 November 2019.

 Robyn Wiltshire presented the Club with a perpetual trophy named the ‘Rockin’-Robin Trophy’.

 Robyn presented the trophy in memory of her husband Grant and son Robert, Andrew Young & Jeff Smith, all Club members who tragically lost their lives at sea aboard the yacht ‘Rockin’ Robin’ whilst on passage to Fiji in 1990.

 Many Club members provided financial assistance and volunteered their time to help with the Search & Rescue, after the group was spotted next to their partially submerged yacht approximately 200 nautical miles off the Australian Coast.

 Even after an extensive Search & Rescue lasting more than one month, the sailors or the vessel were never sighted again.

 The Royal Prince Alfred Yacht Club is situated on the beautiful stretch of water named ‘Pittwater’, on Sydney's Northern Beaches.
 ‘The Alfreds’ as it’s known by locals and members, has a long and colourful history and is one of Australia's most successful and prestigious yacht clubs.
 The Club is approximately 40 minutes from the Sydney CBD and 50 minutes from the International airport.